"What does a citizen have to do to be heard in this democracy?"

 The question formed when he read that two Muslim holidays were to be added to the Philadelphia public school calendar - Eid al-Fitr and Eid al-Adha.

 That's fine, says Iezzi, 80, who is a writer and an observant Catholic.
 (Iezzi worked in advertising at our news organization before he retired.)

-He looked at the school calendar and saw the usual - general holidays like Presidents' Day, New Year's Day, and Martin Luther King's Birthday, plus two days for the Jewish Rosh Hashanah holiday, and a third for Yom Kippur.
+He looked at the school calendar and saw the usual - general holidays like Presidents' Day, New Year's Day and Martin Luther King Jr., plus two days for the Jewish Rosh Hashanah holiday, and another for Yom Kippur.